-Career and job support if you have a disability
+Job support if you have special educational needs or a disability

 Get help finding and staying in work if you have a disability or health condition.

-It is illegal to discriminate against someone with a disability.
-But many disabled people still face challenges getting into and staying in the workplace.
+It's illegal to discriminate against someone with a disability.
+Yet many disabled people still face challenges in the workplace.
 This includes finding work and remaining in it.

-If you're facing difficulties in your career because of a disability or health condition, specialist advice may help you to:
+If you're finding it difficult, specialist advice may help you to:

 - understand your legal rights at work